ehsan18t/qbt-theme/README.md

 You can rebuild the theme locally while iterating on colors or icons:

 - Copy the desired SVG icons into `src/nova-dark/icons/modern/` (optional if you prefer stock icons).
-- Run `src\build-nova-dark.bat` on Windows or `./src/build-nova-dark.sh` on macOS/Linux.
+- Run `scripts\build-nova-dark.bat` on Windows or `./scripts/build-nova-dark.sh` on macOS/Linux.

 The scripts emit two artifacts in `dist/`: